GDPR for nurseries: top tips

 Why is it important?

-It is important to remember that the previous Data Protection Act was 20 years old and how we hold and manage our nursery data has changed massively over the past 20 years, with the introduction of the World Wide Web, emails and smartphones.
+How we hold and manage our nursery data has changed massively over the past 20 years, with the introduction of the World Wide Web, emails and smartphones.

 The ability to share sensitive data instantly across the world in just a matter of seconds is a new thing and a potential threat to your nursery safeguarding obligations.